cbrueffer/tophat-recondition/README.md

 - Removes /1 and /2 suffixes from read names (QNAME), if present.

 - Sets mapping quality (MAPQ) for unmapped reads to 0.
-TopHat sets it to 255 which some downstream tools don't like.
+TopHat sets it to 255 which some downstream tools don't like (even though it is a valid value according to the SAM specification).

 - If an unmapped read's paired read is mapped, set the following fields in the unmapped read (apparently downstream tools like Picard don't like the values TopHat fills in for those fields):
   * RNAME: RNAME of the paired read